IT sales professionals use technical and product knowledge to advise and guide customers in purchases and to support them in after-sales care

-Given the essential part that computers play in all organisations and the sophistication of the hardware and software available, support staff have a vital role to play in ensuring that customers are aware of its possibilities and suitability to their needs.
+Given the essential part that computers play in all organisations and the sophistication of the hardware and software available, support staff have a vital role to play in ensuring that customers are aware of its potential and how it suits their needs.

 As software and hardware are becoming ever more complex, there is a growing need for support in this area.

-Competition is relatively high and so it is worthwhile doing speculative applications as well as applying for advertised jobs.
+Competition is relatively high, so it's worth making speculative applications as well as applying for advertised jobs.